 I am a writer and editor specializing in legal affairs journalism.
 I freelance full time for a variety of sites and publications.
 In 2014-15, I was a Soros Justice Media Fellow writing a series of stories for Slate on crime victims, and that remains the focus of my reporting and writing on criminal justice policy.

-During most of my 30-year career I have covered cops and courts, drugs and violent crime, legal policy, and a variety of business-and-law topics.
+During most of my 36-year career I have covered cops and courts, drugs and violent crime, legal policy, and a variety of business-and-law topics.
 Most of those years I was an editor.
-Since 2004, I have done some freelancing, in my off-hours when I wasn’t teaching (go here for more details).
-I left teaching in summer 2012 to freelance full time, both as a writer and editor, from my home in upstate New York.
+Starting in 2004, I have reported and written stories as a freelancer, first in my off-hours when I wasn’t teaching and since mid-2012 as a full-time writer (go here for more details on where I’ve worked and here for links to my recent work).

-- Outline the editing and coaching services I can provide.
+- Descriptions of the editing and writing-coaching services I can provide.

-- Give a glimpse of my life in New York’s Finger Lakes.
+- A glimpse of my life in New York’s Finger Lakes.

 All material I produced on this site © 2018, Mark Obbie, LLC.